Brand Names: Votrient

 What is pazopanib (Votrient)?

-Pazopanib is a cancer medication that interferes with the growth of cancer cells and slows their spread in the body.
+Pazopanib is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

 Pazopanib is used to treat advanced renal cell carcinoma (kidney cancer).